Suspects arraigned on drug charges after Needham police officers exposed to fentanyl

 Prosecutors argue that both suspects put the lives of the first responders at risk.

-Schlittler told 7News that scenes like this are becoming all to common.
+Schlittler told 7News that scenes like this are becoming all too common.

 Hotel operations were not affected during this incident.